The 8th Gin Pit Double Marathon

 The Gin Pit Marathon challenge is to complete the 26.2 mile course of one large loop, twice over 2 consecutive days.
 To my knowledge this is the only true double marathon in the UK using a single 26.2 mile loop course and one of the longest running doubles of it’s kind.

-With the help of friends and my running club Astley & Tyldesley Road Runners we have created a low key event with a friendly, homely and welcoming feel that gives local runners the opportunity to run a marathon or even a double marathon on their own doorstep.
-As far as I know it is the first of its kind in the area.
-Runners from further a field will still be more than welcome to sample our hospitality but it will be their turn to travel!
-I think the event offers something a bit different that will leave competitors with fond memories for a long time and maybe I’ve started something that will continue for many years to come.
-I’m so pleased with the positive comments from entrants over the past 6 years and with interest in the event still growing, I hope the event will be enjoyed as much by runners in 2017.
+With the help of family, friends and my running club Astley & Tyldesley Road Runners the Gin Pit Marathon weekend has developed into a low key event with a friendly, homely and welcoming feel that gives local runners the opportunity to run a marathon or even a double marathon on their own doorstep.
+As far as I know it is the first of its kind and still the only single loop double marathon in the country.
+Over the years this event hasn’t just attracted local runners but runners from all over Britain wanting to take on the Gin Pit double challenge.
+I think the event offers something a bit different that leaves competitors with fond memories for a long time and I wonder whether it will continue for many years to come.
+I’ve found all the positive comments from entrants over the past 7 years heart so warming and spurs me on to keep holding the event.
+The event continually grows and I hope the event will be enjoyed as much by runners in 2018.

-The course is one large loop taking in 11 miles of canal tow path, 9 miles of trails, which are mostly derived from disused railway lines but I’m afraid there will be 6 miles on public roads.
-Sorry I couldn’t find a way of making a whole course road free.
+The course is one large loop taking in 11 miles of canal tow path, 12 miles of trails, which are mostly derived from disused railway lines but I’m afraid there are still 3 miles on public roads.
+Sorry I couldn’t quite find a way of making a whole course road free.